HPC-FAIR/Perlmutter-docs/docs/source/index.rst

 Accessing wrong/old OpenAI API key from .bashrc
 ----------------------------------------
+Despite updating the `OPENAI_API_KEY` environment variable in the `.bashrc` file, an older API key was being accessed when running jobs.

+**Solution**
+Checked if any duplicate keys are present.

-An older API key was being accessed while running jobs despite setting the environment variable in the .bashrc I set the environment variable in the script in both these ways and refresh the .bashrc everytime while running the jobs.
+I set the environment variable in the script in both these ways and refresh the .bashrc everytime while running the jobs.
 Not exactly sure where the issue arises.

 .. code-block:: bash

     export OPENAI_API_KEY='YOUR KEY HERE'
     echo "OPENAI_API_KEY='YOUR KEY HERE'" >> ~/.bashrc
     source ~/.bashrc